Borough: Colombia

-Also, the principal cities had localidades with the same features as the European or American cities, including Soacha in Bogotá, Bello, La Estrella, Sabaneta, Envigado and Itagüí on Medellín.

 Ireland

 There are four borough districts designated by the Local Government Reform Act 2014: Clonmel, Drogheda, Sligo, and Wexford.
 A local boundary review reporting in 2018 proposed granting borough status to any district containing a census town with a population over 30,000; this would have included the towns of Dundalk, Bray, and Navan.
-This requires an amendment to the 2014 act, promised for 2019 by minister John Paul Phelan.
+This would have required an amendment to the 2014 Act, promised for 2019 by minister John Paul Phelan.

-Historically, there were 117 parliamentary boroughs in the Irish House of Commons, of which 80 were disfranchised by the Acts of Union 1800 and all but 11 abolished under the Municipal Corporations (Ireland) Act 1840.
+Historically, there were 117 parliamentary boroughs in the Irish House of Commons, of which 80 were disfranchised by the Acts of Union 1800.
+All but 11 municipal boroughs were abolished under the Municipal Corporations (Ireland) Act 1840.
 Under the Local Government (Ireland) Act 1898, six of these became county boroughs: Dublin, Belfast, Cork, Derry, Limerick and Waterford.
 From 1921, Belfast and Derry were part of Northern Ireland and stayed within the United Kingdom on the establishment of the Irish Free State in 1922.

 Galway was a borough from 1937 until upgraded to a county borough in 1985.
 The county boroughs in the Republic of Ireland were redesignated as "cities" under the Local Government Act 2001.

 Dún Laoghaire was a borough from 1930 until merged into Dún Laoghaire–Rathdown county in 1994.

 There were five borough councils in place at the time of the Local Government Reform Act 2014 which abolished all second-tier local government units of borough and town councils.
 Each local government authority outside of Dublin, Cork City and Galway City was divided into areas termed municipal districts.
 In four of the areas which had previously been contained borough councils, as listed above, these were instead termed Borough Districts.
 Kilkenny had previously had a borough council, but its district was to be called the Municipal District of Kilkenny City, in recognition of its historic city status.